What They Do: General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.

 These workers are also responsible for recognizing when a job is above their skill level and requires the expertise of an electrician; a carpenter; a heating, air-conditioning, and refrigeration mechanic or installer; or a plumber, pipefitter, or steamfitter.

-General maintenance and repair workers may fix plaster or drywall.
-They may fix or paint roofs, windows, doors, floors, woodwork, and other parts of buildings.
+General maintenance and repair workers may fix or paint roofs, windows, doors, floors, woodwork, walls, and other parts of buildings.

 They also maintain and repair specialized equipment and machinery in cafeterias, laundries, hospitals, stores, offices, and factories.

-General maintenance and repair workers held about 1.4 million jobs in 2014.
-The industries that employed the most general maintenance and repair workers were as follows:
+General maintenance and repair workers hold about 1.5 million jobs.
+The largest employers of general maintenance and repair workers are as follows:

 General maintenance and repair workers often carry out many different tasks in a single day at any number of locations.
 They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or on a college campus.